Automotive Department

 Automotive Program Tours

-• Learn about our two-year Automotive A.A.S. degree program and the tracks offered within it (Ford ASSET and GM ASEP).
+• Learn about the Automotive A.A.S. degree program and available tracks (Ford ASSET and GM ASEP).

 • Tour our state-of-the-art automotive labs and classrooms.

-• Hear about internship opportunities with local Ford and GM dealerships.
+• Hear general information about internship opportunities with local Ford and GM dealerships.

 Automotive Tour Schedule